mpangburn/IteratorTools/README.md

 # IteratorTools
 A Swift port of Python's [itertools](https://docs.python.org/3/library/itertools.html).

+>The [framework] standardizes a core set of fast, memory efficient tools that are useful by themselves or in combination.
+Together, they form an “iterator algebra” making it possible to construct specialized tools succinctly and efficiently in pure [Swift].

 ## Table of Contents
 - [**From Python to Swift**](#from-python-to-swift)
 	- [Free Functions and Methods](#free-functions-and-methods)